wentzelit/html5inarow/script_test/test_list.md

 GUI
 ----
-- The names of the two players are different
+- There is a start the game button

 Canvas
 ------